Skip to content

 • Camel JBang with the Forage plugin installed

-Start PostgreSQL and ActiveMQ Artemis:
+Start ActiveMQ Artemis:

 camel infra run artemis